Login

 As a global business, you need to understand all the intricacies of providing maternity leave on an international scale to attract and retain talent and remain compliant.
 This includes costs, duration, employee prerequisites, and other employer obligations.
 If you don’t comply, you risk fines or legal action - and employee retention may suffer too!

-Thankfully, working with a trusted global employment partner like Omnipresent can help you manage maternity (and parental) leave with ease.
-Skip to the end of this article to find out how.
+Thankfully, working with a trusted global employment partner and Employer of Record (EOR) like Omnipresent can help you manage maternity (and parental) leave with ease.

 Maternity leave is a type of leave that mothers or birthing parents typically take shortly before and after giving birth.
 In some cases, it applies when adopting a child too.
 Maternity leave is defined in local employment law and differs from jurisdiction to jurisdiction.
 It may be paid, unpaid, or paid in part.